Venue and safety information

 We are currently taking bookings for in-person programs for March 2022 onwards, please see our Visitor safety information for current covid restrictions.

 These are some of the topics available for in-person excursions:

 Please talk to us to discuss other options.

-Our secondary school program in the Nicholson Museum is linked to the NSW Stage 4 and 5 History syllabus, Elective History syllabus and Stage 6 Ancient History syllabus.
+Our secondary school program is linked to the NSW Stage 4 and 5 History syllabus, Elective History syllabus and Stage 6 Ancient History syllabus.
 For students in Year 7 to 10, we focus on the discovery of history and developing interpretive skills, emphasising the importance of context.
 Stage 6 (Year 11–12) students are given intensive sessions on HSC course-related subjects with a focus on developing skills of 'reading' material culture.

 It is also an excellent opportunity for students to experience University life and tertiary studies.

-|Secondary programs (7–12)||Price per student
+|Secondary programs (7–12)||2022 price per student

-Teachers, parents and carers join for free.
+Teachers, parents and carers join for free, minimum costs do apply.